Buying New Primary Home And Renting Exiting Home

 Buying New Primary Home With Contingency Of Selling Existing Home

-Homeowners who need to sell their existing homes to get the cash to put down in buying new primary home can contact The Gustan Cho Team at USA Mortgage to learn more about our short term bridge loan program on their exiting home.
+Homeowners who need to sell their existing homes to get the cash to put down in buying new primary home can contact us at Gustan Cho Associates to learn more about our short term bridge loan program on their exiting home.

-- The Gustan Cho Team at USA Mortgage offers a 90 day bridge loan program where we can advance mortgage borrowers the equity on their exiting property so they do not have to have simultaneous closings
+Gustan Cho Associates offers a 90 day bridge loan program where we can advance mortgage borrowers the equity on their exiting property so they do not have to have simultaneous closings:

 - New home buyers no longer have to place contingency that they need to sell their departing home to get the cash

-- USA Mortgage will offer a short term interest only bridge loan
+- Gustan Cho Associates will offer a short term interest only bridge loan

 - The exiting property needs to be listed